 477 Shawmut Ave.

-This casual South American restaurant, inspired by taguaritas, Venezuela’s small, rustic roadside eateries, gives the feel of dining in someone’s home.
+This casual South American restaurant, inspired by taguaritas (Venezuela’s small, rustic roadside eateries), gives the feel of dining in someone’s home.
 On the menu are old family recipes that blend dishes indigenous to the Andes and the Caribbean, and servings are generous and reasonably priced.
-Among the offerings are shredded beef empanadas and many varieties of black bean and cheese arepa, the traditional Venezuelan corn pocket sandwiches.
+Among the offerings are shredded beef empanadas and many varieties of arepas, the traditional Venezuelan corn flour sandwiches.
 Try the torta fluida, a molten chocolate cake made with 100 percent Venezuelan dark chocolate.
-Named Boston’s Best Neighborhood restaurant of 2017 by Boston magazine, Orinoco also has locations in Brookline Village and Harvard Square.
+Named by Travioso in 2021 as one of the 30 best places to eat and drink in Boston, Orinoco also has locations in Brookline Village and Harvard Square.
 It’s a great place for Sunday brunch, too.

 The Courtyard at 46 Waltham St.

-This South End boutique, created and run by designer duo John Ross and Don Carney, offers choice accessories and home décor.
-They have collaborated with big-name stores like Anthropologie, West Elm, and Target and have attracted fashion icons like Sarah Jessica Parker and Julianne Moore (CFA’83).
-The elegant shop offers a variety of unusual items, including their brand’s golden skull with diamond eyes charm and jewelry by Rachel Eardley.
-You’ll find scarves, urns, candles, match strikes (centerpieces that hold and light matches popular in 19th- and 20th-century Europe) and much more.
+This South End studio and boutique, created and run by designer duo John Ross and Don Carney, offers choice accessories and home décor.
+They have collaborated with big-name stores like Hermès, West Elm, and Target, and have attracted fashion icons like Sarah Jessica Parker and Julianne Moore (CFA’83).
+The elegant shop offers a variety of unusual items, including their brand’s golden skull charm with diamond eyes and jewelry by Rachel Eardley.
+You’ll find scarves, urns, candles, sachets, and much more.
 Many items are made by hand in limited quantities, so prices are on the high side, but it’s one of the best places in Boston to find an out-of-the-ordinary gift for someone special or an extravagant treat for yourself.

 Maná Escondido Café